pahen/madge/README.md

 - {String} **exclude**.
 String from which a regex will be constructed for excluding files from the scan.
 - {Boolean} **breakOnError**.
 True if the parser should stop on parse errors and when modules are missing, false otherwise.
 Defaults to false.
 - {Boolean} **optimized**.
 True if the parser should read modules from a optimized file (r.js).
 Defaults to false.
+- {Boolean} **findNestedDependencies**.
+True if nested dependencies should be found in AMD modules.
+Defaults to false.
 - {String} **mainRequireModule**.
 Name of the module if parsing an optimized file (r.js), where the main file used `require()` instead of `define`.
 Defaults to `''`.
 - {String} **requireConfig**.
 Path to RequireJS config used to find shim dependencies and path aliases.
 Not used by default.
 - {Function} **onParseFile**.
 Function to be called when parsing a file (argument will be an object with "filename" and "src" property set).